funwithbits/www.funwithbits.net/source/_posts/2017-07-16-programming-and-classical-music.markdown

 latter is true, have you ever tried listening to Chopin and Beethoven's sonatas?

-If you aren't into classical music, I leave here my invitation for your to try it out.
+If you aren't into classical music, I leave here my invitation for you to try it out.
 I will help you get started by leaving some links below to some musics from the composers I like the most.
 These are just the tip of the iceberg though.